RKNida/SecureDataCloud/README.md

 # SecureDataCloud

 ## **About:**
 An application that can upload and download files securely over a public DropBox.
+Application encrypts or decrypts file using RCC (Reverse Ceaser Cypher) encryption-decryption Algorithm.
+Thus user can upload or download securely from cloud Storage.

 ## **Features:**
 - Login using a registered username and password.